Buyer Persona Guide

 Source: Gartner

-Take Away: Invest in digital sales tools to create seamless, high-touch virtual buying experiences that drive long-term buyer loyalty.
+Invest in digital sales tools to create interactive, high-touch virtual buying experiences that drive long-term buyer loyalty.

 Source: 6 Sense